 - Please make sure your equipment is in good working order and you are familiar with its operation.
 Instructors are always happy to offer tips for using your equipment, but time during an avalanche course is limited.

-- We require a modern, minimum 3-antenna beacon.
-We may be able to provide one if necessary.
+- We require a modern, minimum 3-antenna transceiver.

-- Make sure your avalanche beacon has fresh batteries and that you know how to assemble your shovel and probe.
-We can supply avalanche rescue equipment if needed.
+- Make sure your avalanche transceiver has fresh batteries and that you know how to assemble your shovel and probe.

 - We recommend purchasing an inclinometer and snow saw – you will find these very helpful!